KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 │
 ├── src/                                      # Source code for the project │   ├── required_libraries.txt                # list of used libraries
-│   ├── SVM_detailed_analysis.ipynb           # Extension for SVM Model that provides a detailed analysis and calculates all performance metrices
+│   ├── SVM_detailed_analysis.ipynb           # Extension for SVM Model that provides a detailed analysis and calculates all performance metrics
 │   ├── SVM_model.ipynb                       # SVM Model Implementation (Usage of Dataset, Training and Evaluation)
 │   └── SVM_model_AND_detailed_analysis.ipynb # Combination of previous .ipynb files